Linuarias/hello-world/README.md

 ----------------

 Hello my friends,
-This is my first intented contibution to the internet.
+This is my first intended contribution to the internet.
 I want to code.
 I want to share knowledge.